MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOContainerType.md

 ### -ContainerTypeId

 This parameter specifies the ID of the container type corresponding to the SharePoint Embedded application.
-Use the 'Get-SPOContainertype' command to retrieve the ID.
+Use the `Get-SPOContainertype` command to retrieve the ID.

 ```yaml
 Type: String